How to Become a Counselor in Mississippi

 As you explore counseling careers and the many sub-specialties often practiced by licensed counselors, you may also benefit from taking a look at similar professions and their earning power in Mississippi:

-May 2020 Bureau of Labor Statistics salary and job market trends for substance abuse, behavioral disorder, and mental health counselors, rehabilitation counselors, marriage and family therapists, and clinical, counseling and school psychologists.
-Figures represent state data, not school specific information.
+2022 US Bureau of Labor Statistics and O*NET (a website sponsored by the US Department of Labor) job market trends and salary figures for substance abuse, behavioral disorder, and mental health counselors and rehabilitation counselors are based on national data, not school-specific information.
 Conditions in your area may vary.
-Data accessed May 2021.
+Data accessed August 2023.